-According to Wordstream, the Google Display Network accounts for 20% of all AdWords traffic, and reaches 92% of all Internet users in the US.
-The network is continually expanding, so it is imperative that advertisers understand correctly how to utilise the power of Google AdWords Display Advertising to promote their business to relevant audiences across the internet.
+According to Wordstream, the Google Display Network accounts for 20% of all AdWords traffic and reaches 92% of all Internet users in the US.
+The network is continually expanding, so it is imperative that advertisers understand correctly how to utilize the power of Google Ads Display Advertising to promote their business to relevant audiences across the internet.

 Google estimates that their display network provides coverage to over 90 percent of all internet users, which alone is enough of a reason you should be using it.
 However, it’s not just the reach of the network that makes it so impressive, it’s the ability to segment and target users in a variety of ways that makes the Google Display Network such a potentially lucrative platform for advertisers.

 It is a common misconception that the Display Network only provides you with the option of displaying image ads.
 In fact, the Google Display Network allows you to advertise in a variety of formats and sizes with text ads, static and animated image ads, rich media and video ads.

 There are more than 20 different ad block sizes within the Google Display Network.
 Each site that signs up to display Google ads (known as Google AdSense) will choose the ad block that fits their website layout best, so if you want your ads to be able to show on a variety of websites irrelevant of ad block size, then it is best practice in creating display ads in different sizes.